0xBooper/dotfiles-deploy/README.md

 # dotfiles-deploy

+# NOTICE:
+This script is still in development, and, until the first official version, the script will be in the `in-dev` branch.
+Once merged to the `main` branch, the following install steps will work.

 ## What this script does
 This script deploys my special [dotfiles](https://github.com/0xBooper/dotfiles) It also installs all the things needed